Health tips for teens part 3

 You can also talk about characters on TV or in movies and how they interact with others.
 Discuss how manners affect people’s lives.

 When your teen is about to enter a new situation, role play.
 For example, before he picks up a date for the prom, talk about how to greet her parents.
 Or before he goes to an appointment on his own, role-play how to check-in at the desk.

 When you see your teen display good manners, point it out.
 Acknowledge when he’s doing a good job and he’ll be more likely to keep up the good work.

-Your feedback can be a critical component to your teen’s ability to learn new manners and sharpen his skills.
+Your feedback can be a critical component of your teen’s ability to learn new manners and sharpen his skills.

 Teenagers are more prone to follow bad eating habits, inappropriate sleep routines, adopt bad habits, and while away time online.
 Such habits affect teens’ health adversely.
 So, you need to inculcate good habits for teenagers.